rfrerebe/MailboxProcessor/README.md

 # MailboxProcessor
-Single Threaded MailboxProcessor (Mini Agent) written in C# using System.Threading.Channels
+Single Threaded MailboxProcessor (Mini Agent) written in C# using System.Threading.Channels.

+Currently i could not find a good robust agent implementation for C#, so i wrote my own.
+There exists one for F#, but i don't want to learn this language.

 This is a simple agent for asynchronous message processing with preserving the state.